 Sati and Hena both attracted Saroj in different ways.
 Sati’s downcast but compassionate character kept Saroj very conscious about what he said.
 He was a bit reserved and always on his best behavior with Sati.
 Yet he loved her calm, serene personality very much.

-After settling in the new house, Sati invited Saroj for tea one day.
+After settling into the new house, Sati invited Saroj for tea one day.
 That’s when Saroj got to know Abdul Kuddus properly.
 Even though they couldn’t bring enough money across the border, they did bring some gold jewelry in secret.
-One by one they started selling them.
+One by one, they started selling them.
 For that, they needed Saroj’s help and cooperation.
 Saroj was surprised to find himself gradually getting enmeshed in an opportunistic tangle with this family.
 He didn’t know what he could gain out of these grossly self-interested transactions.
 This made him uneasy, but he saw no way out of it.
 Still, his conservative, middle-class mentality balked at the situation.

 Abdul Kuddus wore extremely loose pyjamas and a long panjabi-shirt.
 Both were old and worn out in places.